Overview

 Compliance and accreditation

-While healthcare providers in private practice may not use patient experience surveys for this purpose, many healthcare accreditation bodies and regulatory agencies require hospitals and healthcare systems to collect and report patient feedback as part of their compliance processes.
+Many healthcare accreditation bodies and regulatory agencies require hospitals and health systems to collect and report patient feedback as part of their compliance processes.
 Meeting these requirements is essential for maintaining accreditation.

-Designing an effective patient experience survey involves several steps to gather, analyze, and act upon the feedback collected.
-Follow these 8 steps to create and execute the perfect patient experience survey at your practice.
+It takes several steps to design an effective patient experience survey before it’s time to gather, analyze, and act upon the feedback you collect.
+Follow these 8 steps to create and execute the perfect cost-effective patient experience survey at your practice.
 You can also refer to this patient experience survey template for further ideas.

 1. Define clear objectives

-Clearly define the objectives of your survey.
+Before you write a single question, define what you want to learn.
 What specific aspects of the patient experience or practice operations are you trying to assess or improve?
-Perhaps your goal is to:
+Your goal might be to:

 - Identify areas for improvement in patient care